TCDD E 52500

-TCDD E52500 is a series of electric locomotives used by the Turkish State Railways, comprising 22 class 441-9 locomotives leased from Željeznice Federacije Bosne i Hercegovine in Bosnia-Herzegovina.
+TCDD E52500 is a series of electric locomotives used by the Turkish State Railways, comprising 22 HŽ series 1141 locomotives leased from Željeznice Federacije Bosne i Hercegovine in Bosnia-Herzegovina.
 They are used throughout the electrified parts of the Turkish rail network.
 The locomotives have a power output of 3,860 kW and are capable of 120, 140 or 160 km/h speed depending on the version.
+Not all of them came from ŽFBH, or at the same time.